muathendirangu/ads/README.md

 > Run the following command on the terminal: `npm test`

+### Improvements.
+1. Improve format logic of the balance.
+2. Add more unit tests i.e the format of balances more tests to verify all edge cases.
+3. Observability i.e Add tracing for http requests in order to identify bottlenecks such as latency.
+4. Add support for multiple providers to increase resiliency in case one provider is down.

 #### Technologies used
  1. `TypeScript` - for type safety and compile-time type checking
  1. `Node.js` runtime